Best Salar de Uyuni Tour with Howlanders: A 3 Days /2 Nights Trip

 Our group was very international: a couple from Spain, a couple from Colombia and Australia, and the two of us from Peru and Germany.
 The Uyuni tour finally began, and we headed to our first destination: the Train Cemetery in Uyuni.
 After just 10 minutes, we arrived and got out of the jeep.
 One thing to mention here is that at every stop, we always had enough time for photos and to walk around.
 It was hot and sunny that day, and throughout the tour, the weather changed several times.

 The Train Cemetery is a fascinating place, where abandoned trains are rusting.
-Our driver told us that these trains were originally used in the late 19th and early 20th centuries to transport minerals from the mines in Bolivia to the coast.
+Our driver told us that these trains were originally used in the late 19th and early 20th centuries to transport minerals from the mines in Bolivia to the coast of Peru.
 Over time, as the mining industry declined and rail transport became less necessary, the trains were abandoned, creating a perfect spot for Instagram pics.
 Important to mention here: The driver is not a tour guide; sometimes he will give you a few pieces of information.

 3. Drive to Salar de Uyuni with a Stop in Colchani to See Salt Production